ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   instance ToSqlValue Int where
     toSqlValue = SqlInt

-The library would also define a module for use with ``QualifiedStrings``:
+The library would also define a module for use with qualified string interpolations:

 ::